alburtwang/specs/schema-layer/data-structures/hashmap.md

 ## Introduction

-The IPLD HashMap provides multi-block key/value storage and implements the Map [kind](/data-model-layer/data-model.md#kinds) as a [generic](generics.md) in the IPLD type system.
+The IPLD HashMap provides multi-block key/value storage and implements the Map [kind](/data-model-layer/data-model.md#kinds) as a [generic](generics.md) ***(TODO: "generic" or "advanced data structure" or "advanced layout"?)*** in the IPLD type system.

-The IPLD HashMap is constructed as a [hash array mapped trie (HAMT)](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) with [CHAMP](https://michael.steindorfer.name/publications/oopsla15.pdf) mutation semantics and buckets for value storage.
+The IPLD HashMap is constructed as a [hash array mapped trie (HAMT)](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) with buckets for value storage and [CHAMP](https://michael.steindorfer.name/publications/oopsla15.pdf) mutation semantics.
 The CHAMP invariant and mutation rules provide us with the ability to maintain canonical forms given any set of keys and their values, regardless of insertion order and intermediate data insertion and deletion.
-Therefore, for any given set of keys and their values, a consistent HashMap configuration and block encoding, the root node should always produce the same content identifier (CID).
+Therefore, for any given set of keys and their values, a consistent IPLD HashMap configuration and block encoding, the root node should always produce the same content identifier (CID).

 ## Useful references